sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 #### Can you add support for showing an analog clock like the system clock?

-I have no plans to add that, but you can make it work by unchecking the “Time” preference in Dato and keeping the system clock in analog mode.
+I have no plans to add that, but you can make it work by unchecking the “Time” setting in Dato and keeping the system clock in analog mode.

 #### Can you add support for flashing the time separator like the system clock?

-I have no plans to add that, but you can make it work by unchecking the “Time” preference in Dato and keeping the system clock.
+I have no plans to add that, but you can make it work by unchecking the “Time” setting in Dato and keeping the system clock.

 #### A calendar is missing